 Your teacher can record the pieces for you if you ask your parent to bring their phone to the lesson.
 Buy the exam book with the CD attached to it although you’ll be amazed how many students fail to even take the CD out to listen to it!
 Listening to your pieces regularly will make the tune more familiar to you which usually helps you learn the piece faster.

 - Perform at every opportunity.

 We know how vital it is for young musicians to perform, even if they have only had a few lessons.
 We create events that are inclusive to beginner pianists.
 Performing helps build your confidence as it can be daunting to perform in public to an audience, but it gets easier each time you do it.
 Exam day often brings about a case of the nerves and pianists that have performed in public regularly will feel confident and in-control on exam day.
-Our pianists working towards graded exams perform regularly at our student recitals and at the Dulwich Music Festival.
+Our pianists working towards graded exams perform regularly at our student recitals.
 Do ensure you sign up for all performance opportunities as this will help you breeze through with confidence on exam day.

 - Play Duets To Improve Rhythmic Skills

 Whilst you only have to learn three pieces for your exam, the well-rounded pianist will have a far larger range of repertoire under their belt.
 We encourage all students to play duets with their teacher as this is a fantastic way to help you learn to play in time and keep a steady beat.
 This is absolutely vital for exam day as the examiner will be listening keenly for a steady pulse in your pieces, sight-reading and scales.
 In addition to learning exam pieces, your sight-reading skills can be developed by learning easy, short pieces alongside your three exam pieces.
 Whether or not you choose to do sight-reading in the earlier grades, you will still need to develop this skill as it will be tested in the higher grades.
 The ability to sight-read is a core skill to learning any instrument.